UofT-DSI/team_project/02_instructional_team/markdown_slides/02_project_execution.md

 Setting realistic time frames for your project stages is crucial.
 Use S.M.A.R.T goals to structure your planning effectively:

-- **Specific**: Define clear details about what needs to be achieved, who's involved, and where it will occur.
+- **Specific**: Define clear details about what needs to be achieved, and who's involved.
 - **Measurable**: Establish concrete criteria for measuring progress and success.
 - **Achievable**: Ensure the goals are realistic, considering available resources and constraints.
 - **Relevant**: Align goals with broader business objectives to ensure they are meaningful.